 I fell for it.

-My medications were also more expensive, with a copay based upon their plan, rather than Medicaid.
+My medications were also more expensive, with a copay based upon their plan, rather than Medicaid(which fully covered many of my medications).

-When I called to cancel it, they informed me that I had to fax them a signed form confirming that I wanted to return to original Medicare, even though their company had called me, encouraged me to use their plan, and then accepted my vocal agreement as proof that I had agreed to switch plans.
+When I called to cancel it, they informed me that I had to fax them a signed form confirming that I wanted to return to original Medicare.
+This felt a bit rich, considering that their company had called me, encouraged me to use their plan, and then accepted my vocal agreement as proof that I had agreed to switch plans.

 I canceled appointments and had to hunker down and wait until I returned to my normal Medicare program.